2017 Update on the Homestead Tax Credit and Wisconsin Renter’s and Homeowner’s School Property Tax Credit

 - The amount of money you can receive from each of the credits

-- Instructions and forms for applying for the Renter’s and Homestead Tax Credit
+- Instructions and forms for applying for the Renter’s and Homeowner’s School Property Tax Credit and Homestead Tax Credit

 Once again, Dave Launder of Baker & Launder has informed us that there are no changes to the available Renter’s and Homestead Tax Credits or the Wisconsin School Property Tax Credit.

 “The Homestead tax credit appears to be in a holding pattern.
-The maximum income limit to qualify for the credit remains at $24,680 for 2016, while the max credit stays at $1,168.
-This makes the fifth consecutive year of status quo,” Launder said.
+The maximum income limit to qualify for the credit remains at $24,680 for 2017, while the max credit stays at $1,168.
+This makes the sixth consecutive year of status quo,” Launder said.

 Renters can receive both credits, provided they fit within the income criteria.

-Launder reports no significant changes in the tax credits for the 2016 tax year.
+Launder reports no significant changes in the tax credits for the 2017 tax year.
 “The income amounts did not change at all, and the maximum credit is exactly the same,” he said.
-“Looking at the calculation, they essentially didn’t change anything from 2013.”

 Here’s a breakdown of the differences between the two credits:

-Renter’s and Homeowner’s School Property Tax Credit (Renter’s Credit)
+What is the Renter’s and Homeowner’s School Property Tax Credit (Renter’s Credit)?